phillycommunitywireless/docs/docs/installations/installations.md

 Most installations proceed in the following order:

-1. **LoS Check** - A new address is submitted to us.
-We check if the address has line of sight (LoS) to a PhillyWisper high site using Google Earth and other mapping tools, as well as in-person building assessments.
+1. **Building Assessment** - A new address is submitted to us.
+We check if the address has line of sight (LoS) to a PhillyWisper high site using Google Earth and other mapping tools, and we conduct both remote and in-person building assessments as part of developing an install plan.
 For more information, please see [Building Assessments](../buildingassessment) page.

-2. **Install Planning** - If there is LoS, we communicate with the resident or community organization to determine their connectivity needs.
+2. **Install Planning** - If there is LoS, we communicate with the resident or community organization to determine their connectivity needs, as well as needs of neighbors and the general area.
 This helps us determine what sort of access points and networking equipment to bring, as well as how much cable we will need.
 Once the logistics for the initial install are determined, an install date is set!

 3. **Establish uplink** - On the day of the install, PCW will begin by installing the uplink radio pointing back at a PhillyWisper high site, usually a [LiteBeam](https://store.ui.com/us/en/products/litebeam-5ac).
 This provides the internet connection.